tokusumi/fastapi-cloudauth/README.md

 ### Pre-requirement

-* Create a user in Firebase Authentication
+* Create a user in Firebase Authentication and get `project ID`
 * Get ID token for the created user

 ### Create it